wygsjtu/SJTU-M3DV/README.md

 # SJTU-M3DV
-Final project for course EE369 in SJTU, implemented in Keras+Tensorflow Model file 'dense.h5' is not in the file path, and can be downloaded it from [here](https://drive.google.com/open?id=1dGDvLPLX4haEq3ofeltP8ZARuycZI-PL)
+Final project for course EE369 in SJTU, implemented in Keras+Tensorflow.<br />
+Model file 'dense.h5' is not in the file path, and can be downloaded it from [here](https://drive.google.com/open?id=1dGDvLPLX4haEq3ofeltP8ZARuycZI-PL)<br />
 ## Requirements
 - Python 3 (Anaconda 3.5.1 specifically)
 - Tensorflow==1.14.0